michelou/dotty-examples/OPENJDK.md

 ### Oracle OpenJDK 11

-Oracle OpenJDK is the [reference implementation](https://openjdk.java.net/projects/jdk/11/); the other OpenJDK distributions are derived from it.
+Oracle OpenJDK is the [reference implementation][oracle_openjdk_project]; the other OpenJDK distributions are derived from it.
 <pre style="font-size:80%;">
 <b>&gt; c:\opt\jdk-11.0.5+10\bin\java -version</b>
 openjdk version "11.0.5" 2019-10-15